 Phileas’ quick thinking saved the life of Varis as he correctly guessed that pouring water would wash away the corrosive sap.
 He even asked the assistance of the spectators to shower the poor Drow with, well, anything they had!

 Flyzus slashed and stabbed, right and left, very efficiently.
 The triflower was dispatched with a firebolt and an arrow.
 The Seven Associates yet again managed to snatch victory from the jaws of defeat!

 rewards: 100 gp each and a ankylosaurus breastplate

 Liberators: 7 gladiators (4 with added quirks)

-It was already surprising that the newcomers had managed to get to the final, an impressive feat, but they weren’t in the same league with the local favorites and long time gladiators: the Liberators.
+It was already surprising that the newcomers had managed to get to the final.
+An impressive feat indeed, but they were clearly not in the same league with the local favorites and long time gladiators: the Liberators.
 The best of the best of the Grand Coliseum assembled in one team for the Tournament of Liberation Day.

-Nonetheless, the Seven Associates gained valuable experience and a challenge for later.
+Nonetheless, the Seven Associates gained valuable combat experience and a challenge for later.

 - Before the session, Corpos’ Player asked to change his rock gnome to high elf, he read somewhere that gnomes are silly, duh…